thomasxcox731/tipz/Proposal1.md

 - Steve McMillen - API / Back-End

 ## Description:  ##
 TipZ is a web app that allows users to log and track tips and mileage more effectively.
-These totals can then be used on their tax returns to ensure people in the service/catering industry maximize deductions on their tax returns.
+This website is aimed specifically at people who work in the service/catering industry who often miss out on tax deductions because of poorly tracked tips and/or mileage deductions.
+The website would also be a great tool for laborors/contractors who visit multiple job sites in  a fiscal year (Painters, Plumbers, Handymen, etc.).
+TipZ allows users to create a free account in order to track mileage and tips.
+These totals can then be pulled up and used on their tax returns to ensure users maximize deductions on their tax returns.
+There are a few mileage tracking applications and tip tracking applications, but our site incorporates both of them in one easy to use website.

 ## Layout / Pages ##
 1. Home Page - Login/Sign Up